abhijeetps/Chrome-Dino-Game/README.md

 The project is using HTML Canvas to design the layout of background, build Dinosaur and the Cactii.
 The project also includes a score calculator.

-# Update : Timer
-This project also includes a timer code which calculates timer of the input data and displays message if the time exceeds that limit.